The-Politico/markslack/README.md

 # markslack

-A simple Slack message format to Markdown converter.
+A simple Slack message to Markdown converter.
 Handles text emphasis, hyperlinks, emoji, custom markup and more.

 At POLITICO, we use markslack to translate messages pulled from Slack's API into Markdown.